-The Historic Environment Record or HER is a record of all known archaeological and historical sites in East and Midlothian.
+The Historic Environment Record or HER is a record of all known archaeological and historic sites in East Lothian and Midlothian.
 The record is also sometimes called the Sites and Monuments Record (SMR).
 The HER is maintained by the East Lothian Council Archaeology Service based in Haddington.

-The HER records archaeological and historical sites from the early prehistoric period through to recent times.
-This covers a range of types of sites, historic buildings, landscapes and finds, from prehistoric standing stones to World War II airfields.
-The HER also holds details of Scheduled Monuments, Listed Buildings, Battlefields and Historic Parks and Gardens, as well as records of recent archaeological fieldwork.
+The HER includes sites of all periods, from the earliest human activity more than 10,000 years ago, up to the present day.
+This covers a range of types of sites: buried archaeological remains, monuments, historic buildings, landscapes and finds, from prehistoric standing stones to World War II airfields.
+The HER also holds details of recent archaeological fieldwork.

-The Historic Environment Record is based on a computerised database with over 17,000 records, which are linked to GIS mapping (computerised digital mapping).
-This is supplemented with a wide range of material, including fieldwork reports, photographs, plans, aerial photographs, and historic maps.
+The HER is comprised of a database with over 17,000 records, linked to digital mapping.
+This is supplemented with a wide range of reference material, including fieldwork reports, photographs, plans, aerial photographs, and historic maps.
 The database is updated regularly with new finds and discoveries.

-The Historic Environment Record is also used by members of the public, consultants, history societies, students, and academics.
+The HER is also used by members of the public, consultants, history societies, students, and academics.
 It is a resource that is available for anyone who is interested in finding out about the archaeology and heritage of East Lothian and Midlothian.

 Historic Environment Record Online